 Hurricane season runs from June 1st through the end of November every year.
 It can be a stressful time of year depending on where you live, as tropical storms and hurricanes bring the threat of personal danger as well as property damage.
 Preparing for the worst can help keep you, your family, and first responders out of harm’s way.

 The best way to prepare for hurricane activity is before the storm.
-The following bullet points can help you get ready for whatever Mother Nature churns up this summer:
+The following bullet points can help you get ready for whatever Mother Nature churns up this summer and fall:

 - Restock your disaster supplies.
 A flashlight, replacement batteries, prescription medicine, first-aid kit, and a 72-hour supply of non-perishable food and water should be included